MateiSandu/CRM-Gambit/README.md

 * Fix the issue where the the piece disappears upon clicking and holding it
 * Undo-redo last move button
 * Move history
+* Message to show when game is over - saying who won
 * Bot creation - unsure about how it will be done yet - currently thinking about Lichess API